Go back

 Cigna Dental Care® Health Maintenance Organization (HMO) Prepaid Plan

-• You must select a Network General Dentist (NGD) from the Prepaid (DHMO) Dental Plan list for the state’s dental plan and let Cigna know of your choice.
-The list of providers in the Cigna network for the state may be found by visiting the website https://www.cigna.com/sites/stateoftn/.
+• You must select and use a Cigna network general dentist from the DHMO list for the state’s dental plan and let Cigna know of your choice.

 • You must use your selected dentist to receive benefits.

-• You may select a network Pediatric Dentist as the Network General Dentist (NGD) for your dependent child under age 13.
-At age 13, you must switch the child to a NGD or pay the full charge from the pediatric dentist.
+• You may select a network pediatric dentist as the network general dentist for your dependent child under age 13.
+The pediatric dentist will be considered a “specialist” for plan benefits.
+At age 13, you must switch the child to a network general dentist or pay the full charge from the pediatric dentist.

-• There may be some areas in the state where NGDs are limited or not available.
+• There may be some areas in the state where network general dentists are limited or not available.
 Before enrolling, carefully check the network for your location.

-• With the prepaid dental plan, you may be able to cancel this coverage if you enroll and later there are no NGDs within a 25-mile radius of your home.
+• With the DHMO, you may be able to cancel this coverage if you enroll and later there are no network general dentists within a 25-mile radius of your home address.

 • No deductibles to meet, no claims to file, no waiting periods, no annual dollar maximum.